limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 ### Brainfuck

 Despite its strange looking form, the code above was written in the esoteric [Brainfuck][3] language.
-Using an online [interpreter][4], it was deciphered to:
+Using an online [interpreter][4], it was deciphered to the following.

 ```
 Hello World!